mindsphere/mindsphere-python-sdk-examples/README.md

     <p>
     <img src="https://github.com/mindsphere/mindsphere-python-sdk-examples/blob/master/images/appurl.PNG" width="400">
     </p>
-5. You can test endpoint by replacing 'your-domain-url-here' with appropriate values.
+5. You can test endpoint by replacing 'http//127.0.0.1:8000' with appropriate values.
 For example topevents endpoint from EventAnalytics API is tested like this. :
 <p>
 <img src="https://github.com/mindsphere/mindsphere-python-sdk-examples/blob/master/images/eventeg.PNG" width="400">
 </p>

-### 3B - Set up Node Sample Project For Local Machine
+### 3B - Set up Python Sample Project For Local Machine

 The following steps describe the way to set up a sample project to test on local machine.
 This is to facilitate any bug resolution on local developer setup.